-23. This list describes mentoring strategies that are effective ways to support students' STEM educational and career pathways.
-The list also includes items that reflect AEOP and Army priorities.
+23. MENTOR STRATEGIES - This list describes mentoring strategies that are effective ways to support students' STEM educational and career pathways.
 From this list, please indicate which strategies you used when working with your student(s) in JSHS.
-Select one per row.
-Yes - I used this No - I did not use this strategy strategy Asking participant(s) about their educational and/or 0 0 career goals Recommending extracurricular programs that align 0 0 with participants' goals Recommending Army Educational Outreach 0 0 Programs that align with participants' goals Providing guidance about educational pathways that $\circ$ $\circ$ will prepare participant(s) for a STEM career Discussing STEM career opportunities within the 0 0 DoD or other government agencies Discussing STEM career opportunities in private $\circ$ 0 industry or academia Discussing the economic, political, ethical, and/or 0 0 social context of a STEM career Recommending student and professional 0 0 organizations in STEM to my student(s) Helping participant(s) build a professional network in 0 0 a STEM field

-Helping participant(s) with their resume, application, personal statement, and/or interview preparations 0 0 -- --- ---
+Yes - I used this strategy No - I did not use this strategy Asking participant(s) about their educational and/or career goals 0 0 Recommending extracurricular programs that align with participants' goals 0 0 Recommending Army Educational Outreach Programs that align with participants' goals 0 0 Providing guidance about educational pathways that will prepare participant(s) for a STEM career 0 0 Discussing STEM career opportunities within the DoD or other government agencies 0 0 Discussing STEM career opportunities in private industry or academia 0 0 Discussing the economic, political, ethical, and/or social context of a STEM career 0 0 Recommending student and professional organizations in STEM to my student(s) 0 0 Helping participant(s) build a professional network in a STEM field 0 0 Helping participant(s) with their resume, application, personal statement, and/or interview preparations 0 0

-24. How useful were each of the following in your efforts to expose student(s) to Army Educational Outreach Programs (AEOPs) during JSHS?
+24. RESOURCES - How useful were each of the following in your efforts to expose student(s) to Army Educational Outreach Programs (AEOPs) during JSHS?(Required)

-Did not experience Not at all A little Somewhat Very much Academy of Applied Science (AAS) website 0 0 0 0 0 Army Educational Outreach Program (AEOP) website 0 0 0 0 0 AEOP on Facebook, Twitter, Pinterest or other social media 0 0 0 0 0 AEOP brochure 0 0 0 0 0 It Starts Here!
-Magazine 0 0 0 0 0 JSHS Program administrator or site coordinator 0 0 0 0 0 Invited speakers or "career" events 0 0 0 0 0 Participation in JSHS 0 0 0 0 0
+Did not experience Not at all A little Somewhat Very much Army Educational Outreach Program (AEOP) website 0 0 0 0 0 AEOP on Facebook, Twitter, Pinterest or other social media 0 0 0 0 0 AEOP printed materials 0 0 0 0 0 JSHS program staff or site coordinator 0 0 0 0 0 Invited speakers or "career" events 0 0 0 0 0 Presentations or information shared at the JSHS competition 0 0 0 0 0

-25. How USEFUL were each of the following in your efforts to expose your student(s) to Department of Defense (DoD) STEM careers during JSHS.
+25. RESOURCES - How USEFUL were each of the following in your efforts to expose your student(s) to Department of Defense (DoD) STEM careers during JSHS.(Required)

-Did not experience Not at all A little Somewhat Very much Academy of Applied Science (AAS) website 0 0 0 0 0 Army Educational Outreach Program (AEOP) website 0 0 0 0 0 AEOP on Facebook, Twitter, Pinterest or other social media 0 0 0 0 0 AEOP brochure 0 0 0 0 0 It Starts Here!
-Magazine 0 0 0 0 0 JSHS Program administrator or site coordinator 0 0 0 0 0 Invited speakers or "career" events 0 0 0 0 0 Participation in JSHS 0 0 0 0 0
+Did not experience Not at all A little Somewhat Very much Army Educational Outreach Program (AEOP) website 0 0 0 0 0 AEOP on Facebook, Twitter, Pinterest or other social media 0 0 0 0 0 AEOP printed materials 0 0 0 0 0 JSHS program staff or site coordinator 0 0 0 0 0 Invited speakers or "career" events 0 0 0 0 0 Presentations or information shared at the JSHS competition 0 0 0 0 0

-26. Which of the following AEOPs did YO during JSHS? (check ALL that apply) OU EXPLICITLY DISCUS S with your student(s) Select one per row.
-Yes - I discussed this program with my student(s) No - I did not discuss this program with my student(s) UNITE 0 0 Junior Science & Humanities Symposium (JSHS) 0 0 Science & Engineering Apprenticeship Program (SEAP) 0 0 Research & Engineering Apprenticeship Program (REAP) 0 0 High School Apprenticeship Program (HSAP) 0 0 College Qualified Leaders (CQL) 0 0 GEMS Near Peer Mentor Program 0 0 Undergraduate Research Apprenticeship Program (URAP) 0 0 Science Mathematics, and Research for Transformation (SMART) College Scholarship 0 0 National Defense Science & Engineering Graduate (NDSEG) Fellowship 0 0
+26. FUTURE INTEREST - Which of the following AEOPs did YOU EXPLICITLY DISCUSS with your student(s) during JSHS? (check ALL that apply)

-I discussed AEOP with participant(s) but did not discuss any specific program 0 0 eCybermission 0 0
+Yes - I discussed this program with my student(s) No - I did not discuss this program with my student(s) UNITE 0 0 Junior Science & Humanities Symposium (JSHS) 0 0 Science & Engineering Apprenticeship Program (SEAP) 0 0 Research & Engineering Apprenticeship Program (REAP) 0 0 High School Apprenticeship Program (HSAP) 0 0 College Qualified Leaders (CQL) 0 0 GEMS Near Peer Mentor Program 0 0 Undergraduate Research Apprenticeship Program (URAP) 0 0 Science Mathematics, and Research for Transformation (SMART) College Scholarship 0 0 National Defense Science & Engineering Graduate (NDSEG) Fellowship 0 0 I discussed AEOP with participant(s) but did not discuss any specific program 0 0 eCYBERMISSION 0 0

-27. How much do you agree or disagree with the following statements about Department of Defense (DoD) researchers and research:
+27. DoD RESEARCH - How much do you agree or disagree with the following statements about Department of Defense (DoD) researchers and research:

-Strongly Disagree Disagree Neither Agree nor Disagree Agree Strongly Agree DoD researchers advance science and engineering fields 0 0 0 0 0 DoD researchers develop new, cutting edge technologies 0 0 0 0 0 DoD researchers solve real-world problems 0 0 0 0 0 DoD research is valuable to society 0 0 0 0 0
+Strongly Disagree Disagree Neither Agree nor Disagree Agree Strongly Agree DoD researchers advance science and engineering fields 0 0 0 0 0 DoD researchers develop new, cutting edge technologies 0 0 0 0 0 DoD researchers solve real- world problems 0 0 0 0 0 DoD research is valuable to society 0 0 0 0 0